 Ken Sutak, formerly of Schlesinger & Sussman in New York City, is a litigator who joined our firm as counsel in 2005 when our two law firms jointly represented the defendant company and its chief executive in two related employment discrimination lawsuits which culminated in the dismissal of all seventeen combined causes of action against them over a five-year period.
 Since these twin victories were achieved, Ken has concentrated on representing litigants in several other high-profile employment related lawsuits in New York, as well as continuing to represent general litigation clients in the fields of magazine and book publishing, theater and motion pictures, art law, and general entertainment media.

-At the trial court level, Ken has won a string of out-of-state courtroom victories in several obscenity prosecutions against various men’s magazines, obtained many dismissals or voluntary discontinuances of libel lawsuits asserted against magazine publishers, and has often appeared on behalf of either side in private shareholder actions for corporate dissolution buy-outs under the Business Corporation Law, as well as regularly representing litigants in the Surrogate’s courts.
+At the trial court level, Ken has won a string of out-of-state courtroom victories in several obscenity prosecutions against various men’s magazine publishers, obtained numerous dismissals or voluntary discontinuances of defamation lawsuits asserted against magazine and newspaper publications in New York, and secured many favorable pre-trial settlements in plaintiffs’ employment discrimination lawsuits.
+At the appellate court level, he has briefed and argued appeals for appellants or respondents in the First and Second Departments, as well as in the Second Circuit, in approximately twenty cases.

-A graduate of both the New York University School of Law and the New York University School of Business Administration in 1974, Ken has been admitted to practice in the State of New York since 1975 and is a member of the Brooklyn Bar Association and the Committee on Theater and the Performing Arts of the Entertainment Law Section of the New York State Bar Association.
+A graduate of both the NYU School of Law and the NYU Graduate School of Business Administration in 1974, Ken has been admitted to practice in the State of New York since 1975 and is a member of the Brooklyn Bar Association in the borough where he resides.